Saint Andrew's Society of the State of New York

-The Saint Andrew's Society of the State of New York is the oldest charitable institution in the state of New York and is focused on helping Scots in the New York community.
+The Saint Andrew's Society of the State of New York is the oldest charitable institution in the state of New York and is focused on helping Scots in the New York community with the motto Charity, Fellowship, Scholarship.

 History

-The organization was founded in 1756 by Scottish founders in New York City who were looking to "relieve the distressed."
+Originally named the Saint Andrew's Society, the organization was founded in 1756 by Scottish founders in New York City who were looking to "relieve the distressed."
 It was named for the patron saint of Scotland, Saint Andrew.
-Past presidents of the society include Philip Livingston (the first president), William Alexander (the "Earl of Stirling"), Andrew Carnegie and Ward Melville,.
+Past presidents of the society include US Declaration of Independence signer Philip Livingston (its first president), William Alexander (the "Earl of Stirling"), Andrew Carnegie and Ward Melville.
 Past members include Alexander Hamilton, Lewis Morris, the Rev. John Witherspoon, the Rev. Dr. David H. C. Read and John Stewart Kennedy.

+During the American Revolutionary War, member sentiment was split between Tory and Patriot.
+At a reorganizational meeting after 1784, the society was retitled under its current name.

-In 1897, the organization revised its constitution to expand eligibility for membership to lineal descendant of a Scot, not just a son or grandson of a Scot.
-In 1966, more than 800 members and guests honored Saint Andrew, the patron saint with its 210th anniversary dinner at the Waldorf Astoria hotel in Manhattan.
+In 1897, the organization revised its constitution to expand eligibility for membership to lineal descendants of a Scot, not just the son or grandson of a Scot.

+In 1966, more than 800 members and guests honored Saint Andrew with its 210th anniversary dinner at the Waldorf Astoria hotel in Manhattan.
+The dinner continues today, with more than 200 people in attendance for the 2023 event, which honored Scottish actress and Downton Abbey star Phyllis Logan with the organization's Mark Twain Award.
+(Also known as the "Sammy," the award honors leaders in their fields who have had a significant and positive impact on the Scots community around the world.)

-In 1993, there were 980 members of the Society.
-In 2010, the constitution is again revised, this time allowing women to be admitted into membership in the society with Margaret "Peggy" Macmillan becoming the first woman to be admitted.
+In 1993, the Society had 980 members.

+In 2010, the constitution was again revised, allowing women Society membership, with Margaret "Peggy" Macmillan the first woman admitted.